 RECHARGE RESOURCES ENVIRONMENTAL PRODUCTION PERMITTING PROCESS UNDERWAY FOR POCITOS 1 LITHIUM BRINE PROJECT

-/EIN News/ -- Vancouver, BC, Dec.
-08, 2022 (GLOBE NEWSWIRE) -- Recharge Resources Ltd. (“Recharge” or the “Company”) (RR: CSE) (RECHF: OTC) (SL50: Frankfurt) is pleased to announce the Company’s geological, consulting and legal teams have commenced the environmental permitting process at the “Pocitos 1” Lithium Brine Project in Salta, Argentina.
+Vancouver, BC, Dec.
+08, 2022 (GLOBE NEWSWIRE) -- Recharge Resources Ltd. ("Recharge" or the "Company") CSE (RECHF: OTC) (SL50: Frankfurt) is pleased to announce the Company's geological, consulting and legal teams have commenced the environmental permitting process at the "Pocitos 1" Lithium Brine Project in Salta, Argentina.

 This is another planned milestone in Recharge's endeavour to establish a NI 43-101 compliant resource and build up to a 20,000 tonne per year EkoSolve™ lithium extraction plant at Pocitos 1 in order to supply Richlink Capital Pty Ltd. clients up to 20,000 tonnes of lithium chloride per year as previously announced under a letter of intent and framework agreement.